Reviews You Can Rely On

 Sony WHCH5205.06.45.5

 The WHCH520's greatest quality is its rich bass and warm mids.
-The bass has a strong presence but doesn't overpower Hip-Hop and EDM tracks like “Panini” by Lil Nas X. Still, bass heads looking for that extra oomph will appreciate the Clear Bass feature to add more thump.
+The bass has a strong presence but doesn't overpower Hip-Hop and EDM tracks like “Panini” by Lil Nas X. Still, bass heads looking for that extra oomph will appreciate the Clear Bass feature, which adds more thump.
 The mids are full and forward, letting vocals and instruments shine in singer-songwriter tracks like “Let the Good Times Roll” by Harry Nilsson and “I Can't Breathe” by Parker McCollum.
 The highs are decent but have a darker coloring that sometimes feels a bit dull.
 On the plus side, they never sound harsh or piercing, even with high-hitting cymbals, violins, and vocalists.

 Soundstage